-With the ongoing COVID-19 situation, many schools and education centers have tapped on online resources to help children continue their learning.
+In view of the continuing novel coronavirus (COVID-19) situation, several schools and education centres have turned to online sources of information.
 Online learning can be challenging for students with autism (ASD).
-Besides the lack of a physical environment that is specific for learning (e.g. a classroom or therapy room), as well as the absence of a physical and consistent structure (e.g. the physical presence of a teacher, timetable, bells, textbooks/printed materials), some skills, such as social skills, are harder to achieve online.
-For children with ASD, this challenge is compounded by compliance issues or other behavior challenges.
+In addition to the absence of a physical learning environment (e.g. a classroom or therapy room), as well as the absence of consistent structure (e.g. the physical presence of a teacher, timetable, bells, textbooks/printed materials), some skills, such as social skills, are harder to achieve online than in a classroom.
+For children with ASD, this challenge is compounded by compliance issues or other behaviour challenges.

-3. Develop the habit of following a timetable/schedule at home
+Develop the habit of following a timetable or schedule at home

-Another way to minimize the effect of distractions at home is to create a timetable that is well-balanced with learning, leisure, and other daily activities.
-As suggested previously, we can arrange preferred activities as rewards after online classes or tasks.
-Letting your child be involved in creating their own timetable may also increase their willingness to follow the schedule.
-Gradually, with the use of alarm reminders, your child can be taught to follow the timetable independently.
+Another way to minimize distractions at home is to create a schedule that is well-balanced with learning, leisure, and other daily activities.
+As previously suggested, we can arrange favored activities as rewards after online lessons or tasks.
+You can also increase your child's willingness to follow the schedule by allowing them to participate in the creation of their own timetable.
+Gradually, with alarm reminders, your child can be taught to follow the timetable independently.